r-neal-kelly/doticu-npc-party/README.md

 (Some older versions of the above may work with my mod, but they are not supported.)

+## Compatibility:
+- there are possible issues that may occur when using another follower framework at the same time as this one.
+One of the goals of this mod was to touch as few vanilla assests as possible, so you are encouraged to try it out if you wish
+- this should be compatibile with most if not all custom follower mods

 ## Recommended:
 - [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194) for all your modding needs

 ## Thank You:
 - [Bethesda](https://bethesda.net) for Skryim, which is such an endearing masterpiece.